sigonasr2/RabiClone/README.md

-`fallthrough` to suppress warnings relative to missing breaks in switch statements `finally` to suppress warnings relative to finally block that don’t return `hiding` to suppress warnings relative to locals that hide variable `incomplete`-switch to suppress warnings relative to missing entries in a switch statement (enum case) `nls` to suppress warnings relative to non-nls string literals `null` to suppress warnings relative to null analysis `restriction` to suppress warnings relative to usage of discouraged or forbidden references
+`fallthrough` to suppress warnings relative to missing breaks in switch statements `finally` to suppress warnings relative to finally block that don’t return `hiding` to suppress warnings relative to locals that hide variable `incomplete-switch` to suppress warnings relative to missing entries in a switch statement (enum case) `nls` to suppress warnings relative to non-nls string literals `null` to suppress warnings relative to null analysis `restriction` to suppress warnings relative to usage of discouraged or forbidden references